Métis: Canadian history

 According to historian Jacob A. Schooley, the Métis developed over at least two generations and within different economic classes.
 In the first stage, "servant" (employee) traders of the fur trade companies, known as wintering partners, would stay for the season with First Nations bands, and make a "country marriage" with a high-status native woman.
 This woman and her children would move to live in the vicinity of a trading fort or post, becoming "House Indians" (as they were called by the company men).
 House Indians eventually formed distinct bands.
 Children raised within these "House Indian" bands often became employees of the companies.
 (Foster cites the York boat captain Paulet Paul as an example).
 Eventually this second-generation group ended employment with the company and became commonly known as "freemen" traders and trappers.
 They lived with their families raising children in a distinct culture, accustomed to the fur-trade life, that valued free trading and the buffalo hunt in particular.
 He considered that the third generation, who were sometimes Métis on both sides, were the first true Métis.
 He suggests that in the Red River region, many "House Indians" (and some non-"House" First Nations) were assimilated into Métis culture due to the Catholic church's strong presence in that region.
 In the Fort Edmonton region, however, many House Indians never adopted a Métis identity but continued to identify primarily as Cree, Saulteaux, Ojibwa, and Chipweyan descendants up until the early 20th century.

 The Métis played a vital role in the success of the western fur trade.
 They were skilled hunters and trappers, and were raised to appreciate both Aboriginal and European cultures.
 Métis understanding of both societies and customs helped bridge cultural gaps, resulting in better trading relationships.
 The Hudson's Bay Company discouraged unions between their fur traders and First Nations and Inuit women, while the North West Company (the English-speaking Quebec-based fur trading company) supported such marriages.
 Trappers often married First Nations women too, and operated outside company structures.
-The Métis peoples were respected as valuable employees of both fur trade companies, due to their skills as voyageurs, buffalo hunters and interpreters, and for their knowledge of the lands.
+The Métis peoples were respected as valuable employees of both fur trade companies, due to their skills as voyageurs, bison hunters, and interpreters, and for their knowledge of the lands.